 Supporting this elegant construction of gold-finished steel, a marble base enhances the already elegant vibe of the piece.
 With so many sharp lines and bright elements, this model may not seem to fit in with other mid-century modern floor lamps; however, the glass bulbs and earthy tones are evidence to the contrary.

 Although this mid-century modern floor piece is capable of having dimmable lights, the bulbs do not dim independently and are controlled by a foot switch.
 The sockets for the bulbs call for a candelabra base and have a maximum wattage of 25 watts.
 With such a unique design at an affordable price, this is a contender for one of the best mid-century modern floor lamps.

-Mid Century Floor Lamp Features
+Mid-Century Floor Lamp Features

-One of the first features that stands out in floor lamps is the base itself.
+One of the first features that stand out in floor lamps is the base itself.
 As these lamps support themselves, they have lots of room for unique designs and shapes when it comes to structural support.
 These variations in the design of mid-century floor lamps add a lot of personality to the lamp and room.

 A. Base Floor Lamps

 Starting with a basic design, these medium base floor lamps are a testament to the mid-century modern style.
 They are simplistic and have simple lines that do not distract from the other decor in the room.
 Typically, these straight floor lamps have a single support structure with a foot switch at the end of the base.